 The great thing about logical consequences is that they are, well, logical.
 The parent stays calm, and the punishment fits the crime.
 (In other words, don’t ground your child for eternity over a small misstep.)

 To make sure the punishment fits the crime, look for rational, commonsense reasons behind your consequence.
-For example, if your son is mean to his sister, he can’t have his friends over that weekend.
-Or if your daughter lost her phone, she needs to earn the money to buy a new one.
+For example, if your child is mean to their sibling, they can’t have their friends over that weekend.
+Or if your child lost their phone, they need to earn the money to buy a new one.
 This teaches kids they are directly responsible for their fate.

 Making mistakes is uncomfortable—but they will happen—so it’s our job as parents to help teach our children that their actions have consequences.